 - Click Next.

-Radzen will then infer the entity schema and allow you to remove the entities you don’t need for the current application.
+Radzen will then infer all entities and allow you to remove the entities and/or entities properties you don’t need for the current application.

-- Check Generte pages for CRUD operations.
+- Check Generate pages for CRUD operations.
 Radzen will then automatically generate pages for create, read, update and delete operations for all entities.

 - Click the Finish button.